 “Fees have demonstrated to us to do a really good job of changing the behavior of individuals [with regard to] when they visit and what they do within those regions.”

 Of course, there is always concern about pricing people out of the parks.
 But, as Fretwell points out, $13 is comparable to what you would pay for a movie ticket in most cities.

 Congestion pricing is another approach Fretwell recommends, one that she says has seen some success in state parks.
 This is a strategy in which parks charge more during peak seasons and less during shoulder, or off, seasons to try to encourage people to visit during non-peak times of year.
 Charging non-residents more is also an option.

 “If you go to a park in another country, oftentimes, as an international visitor, you pay a considerably higher price than citizens from that country,” says Fretwell.
 “Fees have demonstrated to us to do a really good job of changing the behavior of individuals [with regard to] when they visit and what they do within those regions.”

 Picking Up the Tab

 Individually, some parks have chosen to up their fees to address such needs.
-Most recently, Denali National Park announced a $5 increase.
-As of May 1, it will cost $15 per person — instead of $10 — for a seven-day pass, which is expected to raise an additional $1 to $1.25 million each year.
+Both Denali and Capitol Reef National Parks implemented increases in 2019.
+At Denali, it now costs $15 per person — instead of $10 — for a seven-day pass, which is expected to raise an additional $1 to $1.25 million each year.
 Capitol Reef’s seven-day entrance fee increased from $15 per vehicle to $20 and $7 per person to $10 that same year.